 Fightpads are the middle ground between a traditional controller and a fightstick.

-They look pretty similar to a default controller except for the additional face buttons making it a six button layout.
-This makes it easier to access all of the buttons, which you would use to do moves, with your fingers or thumb.
+They look similar to a default controller except for the additional face buttons making it a six-button layout.
+This makes it easier to access all the buttons you would use to move with your fingers or thumb.

-The price of a Fightpad can range from $20 to $50 making it more reasonable than a fightstick.
+A Fightpad can range from $20 to $50, making it more reasonable than a fightstick.